Pope’s sex abuse prevention summit explained

 The scandal over ex-Cardinal Theodore McCarrick, who was defrocked last week after being convicted by the Vatican of sexually abusing minors and adult seminarians, exposed both the issue of homosexuality among Catholic leaders and the sexual abuse of adults under their authority.
 Francis' recent comments about the sexual abuse of nuns also made clear that minors aren't the only victims of predator priests.

-Chicago Cardinal Blase Cupich, one of the summit organizers, said the sexual abuse of adults needs to be addressed.
-But he said the four-day summit must remain focused on its original intent.
+Cupich said the sexual abuse of adults needs to be addressed, but he said the four-day summit must remain focused on its original intent.

 "Young people, minors don't have a voice.
-They are kept in silence," he said.
+They are kept in silence," he said earlier this week.
 "This is about making sure their voice is heard."

 Comments